satpalsr/sdk/docs/server.worldoptions.ambientlightintensity.md

 ## WorldOptions.ambientLightIntensity property

-The intensity of the ambient light.
+The intensity of the ambient light for the world.
 0 to 1+

 **Signature:**